Exploratory Studies Explore. Discover. Decide

 Any grade change due to a reporting error or appeal will result in a recalculation of the GPA and determination of Academic Notice status.
 Remember, your academic standing is assessed at the end of Fall and Spring semesters only (though summer and winter grades do impact cumulative GPAs).

 Students come to Exploratory Studies and Purdue University in order to find out what major is right for them, earn their degree, and move on.
-No one wants to be placed on Academic Notice status or be academically separated from Purdue!
-We in Exploratory Studies want all of our students to be successful, so we designed the Laying Tracks Program homepage to help students improve their academic performance and to get back into Good Academic standing.
+No one wants to be placed on Academic Notice status or be Academically Separated from Purdue!
+We in Exploratory Studies want all of our students to be successful, so we designed the Laying Tracks Program to help students improve their academic performance and to get back into Good Academic standing.

-Students may choose to withdraw from one course or all courses by contacting their academic advisor.
-This decision may impact your academic standing and potential to be academically separated from the university so be sure to work with your advisor when making these decisions.
+Students may choose to withdraw from one course or all courses by contacting their Academic Advisor.
+These decisions may impact your academic standing and potential of being academically separated from the university, so be sure to work with your academic advisor when making these decisions.

-To withdraw from all their courses students should follow this process on this page: University Withdrawal Procedure.
-Students who are withdrawing from all Summer semester and Winter session courses also need to follow this procedure (even if it's just one courses they are taking).
+To withdraw from all their courses, students should follow this process on this page: University Withdrawal Procedure.
+Students who are withdrawing from all Summer semester and Winter session courses also need to follow this procedure (even if just one course is being taken).